Niklp09/compost/README.md

 # Compost Mod
 With this mod, you are able to compost grass, leaves, flowers...

-Adapted to Techage by joe7575
+Adapted to techage/minecart by joe7575

 ## License